justustheis/laravel-console-checkmark/README.md

 ## About Laravel Console Checkmark

-Laravel Console Checkmark is a fork of Laravel Console Task created by [Nuno Maduro](https://github.com/nunomaduro).
+Laravel Console Checkmark is a fork of [nunomaduro/laravel-console-task](https://github.com/nunomaduro/laravel-console-task) created by [Nuno Maduro](https://github.com/nunomaduro).
 His package is an output method for Laravel Console Commands.
 This fork adds the functionality to output sub tasks or print status information about the main task.

 ## Installation
 > **Requires:**